wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 ### BVA Step 3
 - **Input**: Cases
-  - The first possibility: The territory has no armies present, call getter
+  - The first possibility: The territory has no armies present
-  - The second possibility: The territory has armies present, call getter
+  - The second possibility: The territory has armies present

 - **Output**: Integer
 - - The first possibility: 0